E=MC² (Mariah Carey album): Promotion

 After marking the album's stateside launch with her appearance on Good Morning America, Carey took to Europe to perform on several programs.
 In England, she performed "Touch My Body" on both The Sunday Night Project and The Paul O'Grady Show, travelling to Germany where she performed the song on the talent show Deutschland sucht den Superstar.
-On August 8, 2008, Carey performed on the Teen Choice Awards a mash-up conssiting of "I'll Be Lovin' U Long Time", "Touch My Body" and "Bye Bye".
+On August 8, 2008, Carey performed on the Teen Choice Awards a mash-up consisting of "I'll Be Lovin' U Long Time", "Touch My Body" and "Bye Bye".
 At the Fashion Rocks ceremony in 2009, she performed "Touch My Body" and her then-current single "Obsessed", as well as the remix to her 1995 song "Fantasy".
 During the set-list, Carey was accompanied by six men in black ties, who hoisted her into the air in front of over 6,000 people during "Obsessed", and rigorous dance routines throughout "Touch My Body".

 Similarly to American Idol, Carey was featured as a guest judge and musical act on the fifth season of the British talent competition, The X Factor.
 During that week, all the contestants would have to sing songs from her catalog.
 After several performances by the finalists, Carey performed "I Stay in Love", accompanied by three background vocalists and, at the end of the program, she performed "Hero" (1993), being joined by the finalists for the finale of the song.
 "Hero" was re-recorded by the 2008 UK X Factor finalists and released as a single, which became the best-selling single of the year in the region.
 According to reports, the episode gained a large increase in viewers due to Carey's presence, and was able to surpass its long-time rival program, Strictly Come Dancing, in the ratings.
 Carey made an appearance at the 2008 American Music Awards, held on November 23, 2008, at the Nokia Theatre.
 Wearing a long black gown, she performed "I Stay in Love" after receiving an honorary award for her achievements in music.
 Chris Harris from MTV News described it as a "riveting performance".